High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic problems: Numerical examples

 \section{Numerical examples}

-This section will solve some linear and nonlinear examples to demonstrate that \begin{enumerate}[(a)] \item SUCIn achieves identical designed order of accuracy for solving general structures and does not suffer from the order reduction.
-For example, SUCI6 provides identical sixth-order accuracy in displacement, velocity, and acceleration for solving the damped forced vibration; \item SUCIn embedding controllable numerical dissipation can not only effectively filter out spurious high-frequency components but also accurately integrate important low-frequency modes; \item SUCIn possesses significant advantages over some published methods for solving nonlinear dynamics, and \item the computational cost of SUCIn is acceptable compared with the published high-order schemes.
-For instance, the third-order SUCI3 algorithm requires less computational time than the third-order TR-CS scheme \cite{fungComplextimestepNewmark1998,fungUnconditionallyStable1997}. \end{enumerate}
+This section will solve some linear and nonlinear examples to demonstrate that \begin{itemize} \item SUCI$n$ achieves identical designed order of accuracy for solving general structures and does not suffer from the order reduction.
+For example, SUCI6 provides identical sixth-order accuracy in displacement, velocity, and acceleration for solving the damped forced vibration; \item SUCI$n$ embedding controllable numerical dissipation can not only effectively filter out spurious high-frequency components but also accurately integrate important low-frequency modes; \item SUCI$n$ possesses significant advantages over some published methods for solving nonlinear dynamics, and \item the computational cost of SUCI$n$ is acceptable compared with the published high-order schemes.
+For instance, the third-order SUCI3 algorithm requires less computational time than the third-order TR-CS scheme \cite{fungComplextimestepNewmark1998,fungUnconditionallyStable1997}. \end{itemize}

+The step-by-step solution procedure to simulate linear problem \eqref{eq:mck} using the novel $s$-sub-step implicit method \eqref{eq:nsubstep} is summarized in Algorithm \ref{code:suci_linear}.
+Note that the novel high-order methods only requires the calculation and decomposition of the effective stiffness matrix $\widetilde{\mbfK}$ once for solving linear problems due to achieving identical effective stiffness matrices. \begin{breakablealgorithm} {The novel $s$-sub-step implicit method \eqref{eq:nsubstep} for solving linear problems \eqref{eq:mck}} \end{breakablealgorithm}